robcarver17/skipperman/docs/import_registration_data_help.md

 - If this isn't actually a new volunteer: you will probably see buttons to select an existing volunteer.
 Click on the appropriate volunteer.
 If you can't se the volunteer you want, click on `See all volunteers`. **It's really important that you don't add duplicate volunteers to the Skipperman data**
 - If this is a new volunteer: check the first and second name are correct, then click `Add this new volunteer`.
-- If this isn't really a volunteer: click on `Skip`.
+- If this isn't really a volunteer: click on `Skip permanently`.
 The most common cause of this is where the parent has accidentally put the cadets name in instead of their own.
 The system warns against this.
+- If you aren't sure and want to add the volunteer on a subsequent import, click `Skip for now`.

+Important - if a 'volunteer' is actually a parent who can't help but will be on site, you should add them.
+You can then change their availability in the [rota page](volunteer_rota_help.md).

 More help with identifying volunteers [here](identify_volunteers_at_event_help.md).